cncf-tags/container-device-interface/README.md

 - Exposing a device to a container can require exposing more than one device node, mounting files from the runtime namespace, or hiding procfs entries.
-- Performing compatibility checks between the container and the device (e.g: Can this container run on this device).
+- Performing compatibility checks between the container and the device (e.g: Can this container run on this device?).
-- Performing runtime-specific operations (e.g: VM vs Linux containers-based runtimes).
+- Performing runtime-specific operations (e.g: VM vs Linux container-based runtimes).
 - Performing device-specific operations (e.g: scrubbing the memory of a GPU or reconfiguring an FPGA).